 Amazon Prime Members now get free Instant Video streaming on AT&T.

 When put in the right light - that is, the light AT&T wants you to see it in - the company's new "Sponsored Data" program doesn't sound all that bad.
-In fact, it actually sounds pretty good, in theory.
 Read More

 Does it ever bother you that you have to pay for the bandwidth that companies are using to show you advertising?
 How about the fact that you have to pay for a PDF policy download from your insurance company?
 AT&T is hoping to make those bits of your data cap (or overage charge, as it may be) disappear.
-Today the wireless provider is accepting applications from other companies that wish to sponsor data.
 Read More

 It seems there's been some renewed interest in the subject of Block C LTE "no locking" provisions after news that the Motorola RAZR will come equipped with a locked bootloader per Verizon's request.
 About four months ago, I published an article on this very topic.
 To summarize: Verizon can basically do almost anything it wants with handsets on its network in the name of reasonable network management - subject to a few limitations and caveats.
 Read More